Álamos: History

-A major expedition led by Juan Bautista de Anza II departed Álamos in 1775 to discover a route to Alta California.
+Noted above was the road between Alamos and Tucson.
+A major expedition led by Juan Bautista de Anza II, Captain of Tubac, departed Álamos in 1775 to discover a route to Alta California.
+In fact, Anza had an aunt in Culiacan married to a one-time Alcalde Mayor de Sonora.
+He collected settlers in Culiacan, then Alamos, and finally in Tubac (near his own ranches), before heading west to Yuma and on to the Pacific Coast at Mission San Gabriel (now Los Angeles).
 The Anza expedition had nearly 300 members, of which about half were from Álamos.
 The trek was financed by the wealthy silver mine owners of Álamos, and it established the Presidio of Monterey.
+Indeed, the son of merchants of Alamos, Felipe de Goycoechea, would later command the presidio on the Santa Barbara Channel until 1803.

 Álamos became the capital of what was then the state of Occidental in the early 1800s.
-Occidental encompassed today's state of Sonora, the northern portion of the state of Sinaloa, and some of Baja California and southern Arizona. Álamos was the northernmost “Silver City” in Mexico.
-While it has much in common, architecturally, with Mexico's other “Silver Cities,” Álamos has not succumbed to large-scale commercialism and has managed to retain the charm and pace of earlier times.
+Occidental encompassed today's state of Sonora, the northern portion of the state of Sinaloa, and some of Baja California and southern Arizona. Álamos was the northernmost "Silver City" in Mexico.
+While it has much in common, architecturally, with Mexico's other "Silver Cities," Álamos has not succumbed to large-scale commercialism and has managed to retain the charm and pace of earlier times.

-Álamos is known as “La Ciudad de los Portales” (portales are tall, arched, covered verandas or walkways fronting many of the cobble-stoned streets or calles). Álamos boasts numerous buildings exhibiting classic Andalusian architecture from Mexico's Colonial period, including numerous mansions, the Plaza de Armas, the Church of La Purísima Concepción, La Capilla and the Palacio Municipal (“city hall”).
+Álamos is known as "La Ciudad de los Portales" (portales are tall, arched, covered verandas or walkways fronting many of the cobble-stoned streets or calles). Álamos boasts numerous buildings exhibiting classic Andalusian architecture from Mexico's Colonial period, including numerous mansions, the Plaza de Armas, the Church of La Purísima Concepción, La Capilla and the Palacio Municipal ("city hall").

 The great wealth created by the silver mines from the surrounding mining towns of La Aduana, Minas Nuevas, and others enabled the founders and residents of Álamos to build scores of colonial Spanish mansions throughout the town; most of them went into ruin in the early 20th century but in the late 1940s, a number of Americans and Canadians began buying and restoring the houses.

 Most notably, William Levant Alcorn, an American farmer, bought one of the decaying mansions there, restored it and opened a hotel.
 The publicity he brought to Alamos breathed new life into this once prosperous city, which in turn attracted further investment in the years ahead.

 By 1955, the city had electricity running from dusk to about midnight and in 1960 electrical power began to run 24 hours a day, being generated at a dam on a nearby river.